sachinv1693/LSB-Steganography/README.md

     ./a.out -e beautiful.bmp secret.txt my_stegged_img.bmp

-If you want to incorporate more security, you can use a passcode for encoding operation using -p followed by the passcode.
+If you want to incorporate more security, you can use a passcode for encrypting operation using -p followed by the passcode.
 Example -

     ./a.out -e beautiful.bmp secret.txt my_stegged_img.bmp -p 123

-(Note that passcode can contain maximum 4 "digits".
+(Note that the passcode can contain maximum 4 "digits".
 You cannot use a passcode like: 1$3q) The output image file looks exactly like the input image file.
-To decode the message inside it, use the decoding technique.
+To decrypt the message inside it, use the decrypting technique.

-For decoding, you have to use -d followed by output image filename.
+For decrypting, you have to use -d followed by output image filename.
 Example -

     ./a.out -d stego_img.bmp

-The above input will decode the secret message from the image and store in a newly created file "decoded.txt" which is default decoded filename.
+It will decrypt the secret message from the image and store it in a newly created file called "decoded.txt" which is default decoded filename.
 This file has the same format as that of the input secret file format.
-If you want to provide your own decoded filename, you can do so using 3rd argument as shown below:
+If you want to provide your own decoded filename, you can do so by using 3rd argument as shown below:

     ./a.out -d stego_img.bmp my_decoded_file.txt

 (Note that the file format must match with that of the input secret file's format.
 Otherwise an error message appears)

-If a passcode is used while encoding, the above input results in an error.
+If a passcode is used while encrypting, the above input results in an error.
 Now user has to provide the correct passcode as shown below:

     ./a.out -d stego_img.bmp my_decoded_file.txt -p 123

-*You can provide the filename by its path like: Projects/Steganography/beautiful.bmp
+*In both operations, you can provide the filename by its path like: Projects/Steganography/beautiful.bmp (But the files must be in the same project directory)

 Example -